TempleX98/RCNet/README.md

 Training and Testing
 --------------
 This project is based on [mmdetection](https://github.com/open-mmlab/mmdetection).
 Please follow mmdetection on how to install and use this repo.
+Config files can be found in configs/rcnet/.

 Results on MS COCO
 ---------